Multi-User Endpoints

 $ globus-compute-endpoint start prod_gpu_large

-4. Setup the identity mapping configuration — this depends on your site’s specific requirements and may take some trial and error.
+4. Set up the identity mapping configuration — this depends on your site’s specific requirements and may take some trial and error.
 The key point is to be able to take a Globus Auth Identity set, and map it to a local username on this resource — this resulting username will be passed to getpwnam(3) to ascertain a UID for the user.
 This file is linked in config.yaml (from the previous step’s output), and, per initial configuration, is set to example_identity_mapping_config.json.
 While the configuration is syntactically valid, it references example.com so will not work until modified.
 Please refer to the Globus Connect Server Identity Mapping Guide for help updating this file.

 6. Optionally modify user_config_schema.json; the file, if it exists, defines the JSON schema against which user-provided variables are validated.
 Writing JSON schemas is out of scope for this documentation, but we do specifically recognize additionalProperties: true which makes the default schema very permissive: any key not specifically specified in the schema is treated as valid.